HeavyHorst/remco/docs/content/config/configuration-options.md

     - The GID that should own the file.
 Defaults to the effective gid.

 ## Backend configuration options

+See the example configuration to see how global default values can be set for individual backends.

 <details>
 <summary> **valid in every backend** </summary>